indiqusdocs/yntraa/docs/intro.md

 ---
 # Welcome

-Apiculus is an end-to-end cloud-as-a-service solution that addresses the technology, business enablement and customer experience needs of regional, domestic and edge cloud service providers.
-Apiculus presents itself as an all-in-one technology platform that combines cloud service monetisation, infrastructure management and customer life cycle management, and offers an integrated solution for cloud providers in edge markets.
+Yntraa cloud platform is an end-to-end cloud-as-a-service solution that addresses the technology, business enablement and customer experience needs of regional, domestic and edge cloud service providers.
+Yntraa cloud platform presents itself as an all-in-one technology platform that combines cloud service monetisation, infrastructure management and customer life cycle management, and offers an integrated solution for cloud providers in edge markets.

 ![Welcome](welcome1.png)

-## Apiculus enables:
+## Yntraa enables:

 <div class="card-grid-3">